Ms Emily Jones

 - Email address:

 - Thesis title:

 This thesis suggests that there is a need to return to a structural bias approach and articulate what this really means for the feminist international legal project.
-Using French feminism as a springboard, particularly the work of Irigaray, as some of the most radical feminist scholarship in terms of trying to re-create structures and discourse, this thesis will explore the idea of outrunning boundaries, discourse and categorisation, looking towards the unknown as revolutionary potential.
+Using continental feminist philosophy as a springboard, this project will explore the meaning of boundaries in and for international law and the possibility of outrunning them.

 - ‘Using Irigaray to push at International Law’s Boundaries: the Sovereign State’ (2014) Presentation at Bristol University for the Working with Luce Irigaray International Seminar

 - ‘Vulnerable Subjectivity: redefining law’s body’ (2013) Presentation at Newcastle University for the PECANS Workshop

 ‘How useful is international human rights law for women?’
 (2012) Presentation at UCL for Women’s New World with Dr. Shere Hite: in celebration of International Women’s Day